What is FEE HELP?

 A loan fee of 25% currently applies to FEE-HELP loans for undergraduate courses of study.
 For example, if your tuition fee is $1,000, the loan fee is $250.
 The loan fee is also repaid through the Australian Taxation System.

-- Department of Education and Training website
+- Department of Education, Skills and Employment website

 - Terms and Conditions and Obligations for FEE-HELP

 - VET Student Loans and FEE-HELP Statement of Assurance

 - Withdrawing HELP Loan/Recrediting HELP Loan (MS Word 23Kb)

 Please note this is a loan and therefore it will be classed as a debt whenever you are required to list your liabilities and assets, for example if you are applying to a financial institution for a loan or credit card.

 Who can apply for FEE-HELP?